See the Future of Retail at NRF 2025 – Meet Us There!

 Today’s forecasts should use historical data for the previous years’ sales, promotional data, channels of distribution, external data relevant to their retail vertical, and information on general economic and local circumstances.
 More importantly, weather changes should be incorporated into forecasting models to generate more accurate forecasts.

-How Invent Analytics can help
+How invent.ai can help

 The days of simply creating a “set it and forget it” mentality for retail demand forecasting algorithms are gone.
 Today’s changing times require adaptation and continuous improvement.